The Latest: Senator wants Epstein's plea deal thrown out

 NEW YORK (AP) — The Latest on the aftermath of Jeffrey Epstein's death (all times local):

-A Republican on the Senate Judiciary Committee is asking the Justice Department to "rip up" a controversial plea agreement that Jeffrey Epstein struck in Florida more than a decade ago.
+A member of the Senate Judiciary Committee says the Justice Department should "rip up" a decade-old plea agreement that protects some of Jeffrey Epstein's associates from being prosecuted for their alleged role in supplying him with teenage girls.

-Under the 2008 deal, Epstein pleaded guilty to lesser state charges rather than face much tougher federal prosecution on charges he sexually abused teenage girls at his homes in Florida and New York.
+The 2008 deal allowed Epstein to avoid a lengthy prison sentence by pleading guilty to lesser state charges.
+It also shields several of his associates from prosecution.

 Federal prosecutors said when they charged Epstein that the Florida deal doesn't apply to prosecutors in New York.